dnwiebe/Simulino/README.md

 ### In Progress
 Updated 7/3/2015

-* I really don't like the way this project handles unsigned values.
-We have `UnsignedByte` that's supposed to be taking care of that, but somehow there's still an awful lot of `& 0xFF` around...which means there may not be enough of it, and we may be cruising for a bruising; that is, maybe we're incorrectly treating an unsigned value like a signed value somewhere, but nothing has failed so far because all the values that have gone through it have so far been small.
-We ought to figure out what's insufficient about `UnsignedByte`, fix it, and go through and get rid of all that masking.
+* On the hardware part, the instruction after a `RETI` is always executed, even if there are active interrupts pending.
+This way a hung interrupt pin can't wedge the microcontroller.
+However, this isn't implemented in Simulino.

 * Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
 That is to say, figure out why it's strobing too fast by a factor of approximately (but not exactly) 10.

 ### Prioritized Backlog
 Updated 7/3/2015

-1. On the hardware part, the instruction after a `RETI` is always executed, even if there are active interrupts pending.
-This way a hung interrupt pin can't wedge the microcontroller.
-However, this isn't implemented in Simulino.

 1. Executing an `Instruction` produces an `IncrementIp` event, but `Instruction`s also carry a `.length` field.
 This is duplication of effort.
 I don't want to get rid of `.length`, because executing branching instructions doesn't produce